anyscale/templates/templates/fine-tune-llm_v2/end-to-end-examples/fine-tune-preference/README.md

 ```

 > **NOTE**: We recommend that you execute all the commands in this notebook in a terminal.
 Make sure you `cd` into the directory of this notebook (and the `src` files) before executing the commands.

+> **NOTE**: The default configurations provided are not tuned for maximum throughput.
+Feel free to modify the scaling configs (i.e concurrency, num gpus per instance) etc as needed (and as permitted by availability).

 At the end of the job, you should see the remote path to the folder with Q&A in the logs.